 コンテンツにスキップ

-Experience the overwhelming “power of photography” at the Yokohama Museum of Art!
-“Kishin Shinoyama Exhibition Photography Power THE PEOPLE by KISHIN” & “Kishin Shinoyama Artist Talk” Report
+Experience the overwhelming "power of photography" at the Yokohama Museum of Art!
+Report on "Kishin Shinoyama Exhibition: The Power of Photography THE PEOPLE by KISHIN" and "Kishin Shinoyama Artist Talk"

 圧倒的な“写真の力”を横浜美術館で体感!『篠山紀信展 写真力 THE PEOPLE by KISHIN』&「篠山紀信アーティストトーク」レポート

-The subjects of "Kishin Shinoyama Exhibition: The Power of Photography THE PEOPLE by KISHIN" are all people.
-What's more, ``celebrities that everyone knows'' that transcend age and gender, such as actors, singers, musicians, athletes, dancers, and kabuki actors, come to life with the aura and breath of the times in which they were active.
-It exists there.
+All of the subjects in "Kishin Shinoyama Exhibition: The Power of Photography THE PEOPLE by KISHIN" are people.
+Moreover, "famous people known to everyone" of all ages and genders, such as actors, singers, musicians, athletes, dancers, and kabuki actors, are there, vibrantly embodying the aura and breath of the era in which they were active.
 The approximately 130 photographs are no longer just photographs.
-They are "unforgettable memories" that have been shared with each of us through time and eras.
+They are "unforgettable memories" that have shared time and eras with each of us.

-The first thing that strikes you about this exhibition is the size of each work.
-The portrait of John Lennon and Yoko Ono kissing displayed at the entrance gave me a feeling of nostalgia and grandeur, and when I stepped into the venue, I saw each photo on a large panel.
-It approaches right in front of the viewer's eyes.
-The works themselves are ones that Shinoyama has published in magazines and photo books, so many of the photos look familiar, but the feeling of confronting "them" once again in the form of a giant panel is something Shinoyama himself has said.
-As you can see, it's not just "viewing" but "experiencing" itself.
-I was overwhelmed by the amount of passion that a single photo conveyed.
+The first thing that strikes you about this exhibition is the size of each piece.
+As you step into the venue, feeling a sense of nostalgia and grandeur at the portrait of John Lennon and Yoko kissing that is displayed at the entrance, each of the large panels of photographs looms before your very eyes.
+The works themselves are works that Shinoyama has previously published in magazines and photo books, so many of the photographs will be familiar to you, but the feeling of confronting "them" on a giant panel anew is, as Shinoyama himself said, not just "appreciating" but "experiencing" it.
+You will be overwhelmed by the intensity that each photograph speaks to you.

 s-mgc_2908

-The first room is the room for ``GOD demonized people''.
-Here, there are memorable stars whose achievements are still etched in the hearts of many people, such as John Lennon, Yukio Mishima, Shintaro Katsu, Reiko Ohara, and Hibari Misora.
-The calm appearance of Kinsangin-san and Hibari Misora, the transparent portrait of Natsume Masako, the "tora-san" smile of national movie star Kiyoshi Atsumi, healed my heart, and Yukio Mishima dressed as the martyr St. Sebastian.
-I am awed by the radical portraits.
-The dim lighting amplifies the aura unique to a big star.
+The first is the "GOD: People Who Have Passed Away" room.
+Here you will find memorable stars whose achievements are still engraved in the hearts of many people, such as John Lennon, Yukio Mishima, Shintaro Katsu, Reiko Ohara, and Hibari Misora.
+You will be soothed by the calm figures of Kin-san and Gin-san and Hibari Misora, the transparent portrait of Masako Natsume, and the smile of national movie star Kiyoshi Atsumi's "Tora-san," and you will be in awe of the radical portrait of Yukio Mishima dressed as the martyr Saint Sebastian.
+The dim lighting amplifies the aura that only a big star can have.

-When you open the black curtains, you will arrive at the second room, which has the theme of ``STAR - Celebrity known to all.''
-A total of 49 pairs of STARs are displayed in two corners with a passageway in between.
-The lighting in this room is also clear.
-It feels like you've suddenly returned to the real world from the dimly lit "GOD" room.
+Opening the black curtains, the second room you arrive at has the theme of "STAR: Famous People Known to All."
+A total of 49 "STAR" groups are displayed in two corners separated by an aisle.
+The lighting in this room is clear.
+From the dim "GOD" room, you will feel as if you have suddenly returned to the real world.

-In the ``STAR-2'' room across the aisle, visitors will be greeted by a larger panel of seven people, including Ebizo, Daisuke Miura & Riki Takeuchi, Sayuri Yoshinaga, AKB48, Yu Aoi, Mitsu Dan, and others from Shinnosuke Ichikawa's era.
-In particular, the photo of Momoe Yamaguchi at the height of her popularity lying on a boat by the lake evokes strong memories.
+Across the corridor, in the "STAR-2" room, visitors are greeted by seven even larger panels of Ebizo in his Ichikawa Shinnosuke days, Daisuke Miura and Riki Takeuchi, Sayuri Yoshinaga, AKB48, Yu Aoi, and Mitsu Dan.
+Among them, the photo of Momoe Yamaguchi at the height of her popularity, lying on a boat on the lakeside, evokes strong memories.

 s-mgc_2925